-P.15.1 The Secretariat will prepare a report for Academic Board annually on the number and nature of cases investigated and referred to the Student Misconduct Panel in the previous academic year.
-The report will also identify any general issues.

-P.16 Office of the Independent Adjudicator for Higher Education

-- P.16.1 A student dissatisfied with the outcome has the right to submit an application to the Office of the Independent Adjudicator (OIA), an independent review body, for the outcome to be reviewed independently of the University. - P.16.2 This right may normally only be exercised when the University's internal processes have been exhausted. - P.16.3 The student must first obtain a Completion of Procedures letter from the Secretariat.
-An OIA Scheme Application Form must be completed to make a submission to the OIA, and this must be made within 12 months of the date of the Completion of Procedures letter. - P.16.4 Guidance on making an application to the OIA can be found on its website. - P.16.5 Students may obtain assistance with OIA claims from the Student Support Centre and the Students' Union Advice Centre.
+- P.14.1.i Allegations that are unnecessarily obsessive, persistent, harassing, prolific, and/or repetitious. - P.14.1.ii Insistence upon pursuing unmeritorious allegations and/or unrealistic outcomes. - P.14.1.iii Allegations or correspondence regarding allegations that are designed to cause disruption. - P.14.2 The Case Officer will write to the student with an explanation as to why their case has been rejected. - P.14.3 If a student wishes to challenge the Case Officer's decision, they must submit this in writing to the Deputy University Secretary who will review the evidence and will decide whether the challenge is upheld. - P.14.4 The decision of the Deputy University Secretary is final and, if the challenge is not upheld, a Completion of Procedures letter will be issued to the student, who may submit a complaint to the Office of the Independent Adjudicator for Higher Education. - P.14.5 A frivolous or vexatious complaint may be dealt with via a new allegation under these Regulations. - P.15 Office for the Independent Adjudicator for Higher Education - P.15.1 A student dissatisfied with the outcome has the right to submit an application to the Office of the Independent Adjudicator (OIA), an independent review body, for the outcome to be reviewed independently of the University. - P.15.2 This right may only be exercised when the University's internal processes have been exhausted. - P.15.3 The student must first obtain a Completion of Procedures letter from the Secretariat.
+An OIA Scheme Application Form must be completed to make a submission to the OIA, and this must be made within 12 months of the date of the Completion of Procedures letter. - P.15.4 Guidance on making an application to the OIA can be found on its website. - P.15.5 Students may obtain assistance with OIA claims from the Student Support Centre and the Students' Union Advice Centre. - P.16 Examples of Offences and Penalties Which May Apply - P.16.1 Provided below are examples of the kinds of behaviour which may constitute misconduct. - P.16.2 This list is not exhaustive, and the University may investigate any act that in its view constitutes misconduct.